pierrickuk/website/README.md

 How to compile
 ---------------
-gen.py automatically generates output the files including HTML, CSS, images, and so on.
+The “gen.py” script automatically generates the output for the files including HTML, CSS, images, and so on.

     ./gen.py --output /path/to/output/directory